Santiago-Labs/go-ocsf/README.md

 `go-ocsf` is a Go library and CLI tool for converting security findings and events from your security tools (e.g., Snyk) into the [Open Cybersecurity Schema Framework (OCSF)](https://schema.ocsf.io/) format, with output options in JSON or Parquet formats.
 Data can be stored locally or seamlessly uploaded to AWS S3.

+Just plug in your API keys, and you're ready to go.

 ## Features

+- 🔑 Pre-built integrations with security tools.
-- 🚀 Converts security event data into OCSF-compliant format
+- 🚀 Converts data from your security tools into OCSF-compliant format.
-- 📦 Supports JSON and Parquet output formats
+- 📦 Output in JSON and Parquet formats.
-- ☁️ Direct integration with AWS S3 for cloud storage
+- ☁️ Direct integration with AWS S3 for cloud storage.
-- 🖥️ Use as a CLI tool or Go library
+- 🖥️ Use as a CLI tool or Go library.

 ## Installation